viktor-vilkhovyi-staq/StaqWallet/README.md

 ### Usage

 To initiate the Wallet flow, import StaqWallet and utilize the `AppFlowCoordinator` it provides.
-To start the flow, firstly you need to initialize user and trigger Wallet flow using `AppFlowCoordinator`:
+To start the flow, firstly you need to initialize user and trigger Wallet flow using `AppFlowCoordinator`.

+To enable Face ID, open the plist and add the parameter `Privacy` - `Face ID Usage Description` with your description value.

 ```swift
 import StaqWallet